top of page

 Ella is a dedicated and proactive undergraduate student pursuing a Bachelor of Science in Fisheries at the University of the Philippines Visayas, with a fervent commitment to advancing the fisheries sector and advocating for the welfare of coastal communities in the Philippines.
 Seeking opportunities to leverage academic knowledge, leadership skills, and passion for public service towards initiatives promoting climate justice, sustainable mangrove planting practices, and marine conservation efforts.

-Secretariat & Partnerships Vice Head
+Secretariat & Partnerships Lead

 Ella Mae Alleno